Getting started with UpCloud Crossplane provider

 forProvider:

-hostname: crossplane-examples
+hostname: crossplane-example-server

 labels: